sbconnelly2000/Edge-Fall-Detection/README.md

 * Experiment with different model types such as LSTM
 * Use Knowledge distillation to reduce size and increase speed
 * Deploy model on smaller hardware
-* Used filters to reduce noise on the signal
+* Use filters to reduce noise on the signal